StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 #### Should I primarily read on content pages or aggregation pages?
 How about searching?
 How about skimming?

-If you are planning to sit down and take in a full study (look over all the content from beginning to end, thoroughly), I would suggest going through the content pages one by one, using the study navigation to go from one content page to the next, in order.
+If you are planning to sit down and take in a full study (that is, look over all the content from beginning to end, thoroughly), I would suggest going through the content pages one by one, using the study navigation to go from one content page to the next, in order.

 This is because the table of contents for each individual page will be smaller and easier to scan at a glance, and each section stays nicely focused and boxed.
 This structure also lends itself well to enabling organization via consistent study patterns, like going through one content page a day, for example.

 For searching and skimming, however, that is where the aggregation pages shine.
 You can quickly skim an entire study, and then uncollapse a content section and/or transcript if the topic catches your eye.
 Or search for a phrase across all study content, and so on.
 So for searching and skimming, I do very much recommend making use of the aggregation pages, as that is what they were designed for.

 <!-- ## Discussion pages